tinacms/tina.io/content/guides/tinacms/contextual-drafts/guide.md

 > Want to skip the the end result?
 [Check out the final result](https://github.com/tinacms/tina-barebones-starter-preview-mode)

-## Adding contextual editing with Drafts
+## Adding visual editing with Drafts

-## Using Drafts with Contextual Editing
+## Using Drafts with Visual Editing

 In most cases, you will not want to create pages on your production site for your draft documents.
-This makes [handling drafts](/docs/drafts/overview/) a challenge with contextual editing.
-In this example we will show how to add contextual editing to a draft document using [Next.js preview-mode](https://nextjs.org/docs/advanced-features/preview-mode).
+This makes [handling drafts](/docs/drafts/overview/) a challenge with visual editing.
+In this example we will show how to add visual editing to a draft document using [Next.js preview-mode](https://nextjs.org/docs/advanced-features/preview-mode).

 In preview-mode `getStaticProps` will be called on every request.
 This means that we can conditionally grab draft documents in preview-mode, and keep them out of your production site.